Ada-Developers-Academy/core-unit-3/state-and-event-handling/updating-state.md

 Let's consider the code we need to write for this:

-1. The `Post` component should have a piece of state, `likesCount`.`likesCount` is ideally a piece of state, and not a `prop`, because state can be modified within a component.
+1. The `Post` component should have a piece of state, `likesCount`. `likesCount` is data that changes within the component, so we should represent it with a piece of state rather than a `prop`.
-1. We should also get a function to update this piece of state, `setLikesCount`.
+1. We should get a reference to the update function for this piece of state, and store it in a variable with a good name like `setLikesCount`.
 1. The "like" button should listen for click events, using the attribute `onClick`.
 1. When the "like" button is clicked, we should call an event handler function.
 We can name this function `increaseLikes`.
 1. When our component increases likes in `increaseLikes`, we should update our state using `setLikesCount`.